Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/Index.md

 The topics are each divided into individual modules.
 These modules can, but don't necessarily have dependency on each other.

+When conducting a training even before these start with an introduction of yourself, then of the participants to get a general feeling of where everybody is coming from, and what would be interesting for them.

 - [Core concepts and basic usage](CoreConceptsAndBasicUsage/)
 - [Theme development](ThemeDevelopment/)
 - [Module development and Orchard APIs](ModuleDevelopmentAndApis/)